 Gregory was heavily invested in Jersey City real estate and developed numerous properties.
 One was the Darcy House, at the southwest corner of Montgomery and Hudson streets, one of the city's first major hotels.
 Later called the Fuller Building, the hotel was the residence of his artist brother-in-law George Caitlin (1796-1872).
 Caitlin became one of the foremost painters of Native Americans and the Far West.

 No public facility is named in honor of Jersey City's first mayor.
 Gregory Street once ran parallel to Newark Avenue from Henderson Street (now Marin Boulevard) to Warren Street.
 It was eliminated as a public thoroughfare during an urban renewal project of the 1950s.
-Now known as Metropolis Towers, the former Gregory Park Apartments continue to occupy the location, but it no longer bears his name.
-A portrait of Gregory hangs in the Council Chamber at City Hall, among those of the city's past mayors.
+The 1960s modernistic box-design Gregory Park Apartments, at 280 Marin Boulevard, named for Gregory, is now the Metropolis Towers.
+A portrait of Mayor Gregory hangs in the Council Chamber at City Hall, among those of the city's past mayors.